 The Threaded Neil-Concelman (TNC) options are basically the same as BNC but come as a threaded version.
-However, our team would recommend TNC connectors than BNC when it comes to working with microwave frequencies.
+However, our team would recommend TNC connectors more than BNC when it comes to working with microwave frequencies.

 Pros and Cons of Coaxial Cables

 Compared to using regular twisted pair cables, coax wires are actually less prone to noise and interference.
-Our testers found great delight in working with different types of coaxial cables over the short distance because it still delivered reliable performance and better sound quality than a regular speaker wire.
-While the shorter length could be an issue, it has a thicker conductor than RCA cables and a relatively lower induction rate.
+Our testers found great delight in working with different types of coaxial cables over the short distance because they still delivered reliable performance and better sound quality than a regular speaker wire.
+While the shorter length could be an issue, it has a thicker conductor than RCA audio cables and a relatively lower induction rate.

-If you buy the likes of Mogami cables, you’ll also notice that their impedance highly suits the needs of a speaker wire.
-And because it has higher bandwidth than optical connection to accommodate a digital signal, users can expect this wire to produce better sound production.
+If you buy the likes of Mogami cables, you’ll also notice that their impedance load highly suits the needs of a speaker wire.
+And because it has higher bandwidth than optical connection to accommodate a digital signal, users can expect this coaxial speaker cable to produce better sound production in stereo systems.

 We’ve discussed the pros as length, but every perk comes with a disadvantage.
 Unfortunately, coax speaker cable is no exception to this.
 The usage of this kind of audio signal transmission may produce electrical noise one may find displeasing.
 And since it’s just one cable, everything stops working when there’s a defect, so you should keep the cable intact.

 And while these cables are known for superior elevating the quality of audio connections, coaxial setups don’t support popular sound technologies like DTS-HD Master Audio.
 If you’re keen on extensive and heavy usage, you may find its speed fluctuating from time to time.

-The wire length can pose instability issues, and the installation for long distances can easily incur higher costs due to the cable’s thickness, so make sure to measure the length you need.
-It’s also crucial to note that signal leakage may happen anytime during the course of the connection.
+The wire length can pose instability issues if you prefer long cables.
+The installation for long distances can easily incur higher costs due to the cable’s thickness, so make sure to measure the length you need.
+It’s also crucial to note that leakage of RF signals may happen anytime during the course of the connection.